bongohive-internship/portfolio-Aksem/README.md

 `npm start` this will also open it in your default browser

+if you face errors when you run npm install change package manager by doing the following
+ - open another terminal
+ - run npm install yarn --global
+ - cd back into you portfolio project
+ - instead of running npm install, run yarn install
+ - this should get the project package manger running

 And get hacking .... 😀🚀

 **Note**: If you have any problem, create an issue in this repository explaining the problem